mkudija/mkudija.github.io/reading-notes/_md/2022-12-25-Jesus of Nazareth The Infancy Narratives.md

 ---
-aliases: [Jesus of Nazareth: The Infancy Narratives]
+aliases: [Jesus of Nazareth—The Infancy Narratives, The Infancy Narratives]
 title: Jesus of Nazareth: The Infancy Narratives
 author: Pope Benedict XVI
 category: Religion